Bacterial Dysbiosis: Why This Insidious Gut Problem Could Be The Root Of All Your Health Problems

 After implementing dietary changes, my next step is to recommend herbal antimicrobials including oregano, cat’s claw, and pau d’arco that naturally target bad bacterial overgrowths.
-Then, we add in probiotics, postbiotics like buyrate, and binders like zeolite and activated charcoal.
+Then, we add in probiotics, postbiotics like butyrate, and binders like zeolite and activated charcoal.

-How to address your emotional health
+How to Address your Emotional Health

 Once you’ve addressed your gut health, the next step is to address the “feelings” side of your overall health.
-Afterall, the state of your emotional health directly influences your gut health.
+After all, the state of your emotional health directly influences your gut health.

-With my patients that have bacterial dysbiosis, I like to implement mind-body practices like meditation and breathwork alongside the practical gut-focused recommendations in order to support the vagus nerve - your longest cranial nerve in your body involved in your gut-brain connection and your rest-and-digest response.
+With my patients that have bacterial dysbiosis, I like to implement mind-body practices like meditation and breathwork alongside the practical gut-focused recommendations in order to support the vagus nerve - the longest cranial nerve in your body involved in your gut-brain connection and your rest-and-digest response.
 As needed, I also recommend EMDR, somatic practices, and counseling around past trauma to support the gut-brain axis and your nervous system.

 As one of the first functional medicine telehealth clinics in the world, we provide webcam health consultations for people around the globe.